JudeWillmer/Windows-Command-Line-Lab/README.md

 ### Purpose

-* Clear the local DNS resolver cache.
+These commands help verify and troubleshoot DNS-related problems that can prevent users from accessing websites or internal resources.

-* Verify DNS name resolution.
+* **`ipconfig /flushdns`** clears the local DNS resolver cache, removing outdated or incorrect DNS records that may cause name resolution issues.

-* Confirm the workstation is communicating with the correct DNS server.
+* **`nslookup`** queries a DNS server to verify that hostnames resolve to the correct IP addresses, helping determine whether a problem is caused by DNS or general network connectivity.

 ### Screenshot
 <img width="1918" height="660" alt="image" src="https://github.com/user-attachments/assets/02759928-0e71-4049-80db-0364268b13cc" />